Simple, Cozy Homemade SpaghettiOs

 - Olive oil: we’ll use the olive oil and infuse garlic into it.

-- Seasonings: you’ll need some minced garlic, red pepper flakes, onion powder, and black pepper.
+- Seasonings: you’ll need some minced garlic, red pepper flakes, 1/2 tsp onion powder, and black pepper.
 The red pepper flakes are optional; you can certainly leave them out if you’re cooking for little ones.
 Towards the end, we’ll also add a pinch of sugar to help round out the flavors.
+If you want less of that garlic flavor, feel free to swap minced garlic for garlic powder.

 - Apple cider vinegar: adds just a touch of tartness to the base